Beyond Words. A Look at Robert Stanek's Books, Life & More.

 When you look at all the various editions, formats, sets, compilations, and translations of my books and track those as individual titles, you find that Iíve had many thousands of titles published over the years.
-There are in fact over 1,000 active William Robert Stanek titles available right now today (and not including an additional 400 or so of my titles in the English language that donít even have my name on them as they are sold under brand names).
-Online bookstores, like Amazon or Barnes & Noble, carry over 600 of my English language titles and there are over 900 of my English language titles in library distribution, and over 1000 in scholastic distribution.
+There are in fact considerably more than 2,500 active William Robert Stanek titles available right now today (and not including an additional 800 or so of my titles in the English language that donít even have my name on them as they are sold under brand names).
+Online bookstores, like Amazon or Barnes & Noble, carry over 1000 of my English language titles and there are over 1200 of my English language titles in library distribution, and over 1000 in scholastic distribution.
 You can check these numbers yourself by counting all the William Stanek, William R. Stanek, William Robert Stanek, and Robert Stanek English-language titles in all of these markets.

 None of these titles individually is a blockbuster, but all of these titles sell.
 They sell in that relative trickle I spoke of a moment ago.
 (For a complete list of my books, read: Books by William Robert Stanek.)

 A trickle that turns individual snowflakes into snowballs coming done a mountainside and snowballs into an avalanche that brings the mountain down and levels the playing field with the superstars of publishing.
-My publishers donít like it when I give exact numbers, but consider this: if you count only 1,000 of my active titles and say those titles sell only a miniscule 1 copy a day on average, thatís still 365,000 books sold a year.
+My publishers donít like it when I give exact numbers, but consider this: if you count only 2,500 of my active titles and say those titles sell only a miniscule 1 copy a day on average, thatís still nearly 1 million books sold a year.

 Being the tail on the dogís not looking so bad after all.
 Is it?